Andorra takes over BPA bank on U.S money laundering concerns

 The U.S Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) named BPA on Tuesday as a foreign financial institution of primary money laundering concern.

-Activity involved the proceeds of organized criminals in Russia and China, $2 billion in laundered funds from Venezuelan state oil company PDVSA [PDVSA.UL], foreign corruption, and other criminal activity, FinCEN said.
+Activity involved the proceeds of organized criminals in Russia and China, foreign corruption, and other criminal activity, FinCEN said.

-A high-level manager at BPA took “exorbitant commissions to process transactions related to Venezuelan third-party money launderers,” FinCEN detailed.

-“This activity involved the development of shell companies and complex financial products to siphon off funds from (PDVSA).
-BPA processed approximately $2 billion in transactions related to this money laundering scheme,” it added.

 Andorra has made efforts to improve collaborations with other countries on fraud investigations in recent years and improve transparency in its banking system.